 What false advertisements you might ask?
 Alright, why in the heck does a company add 4K to their VR headset name/title when in reality it has nothing to do with 4K?
 Here is an example.
-Like I undestand you have to advertise it somehow but it really puts a sour taste in your mouth when reading stuff like that.
+(Update 2018: Apparently, he removed the link now) Like, I understand you have to advertise it somehow but it really puts a sour taste in your mouth when reading stuff like that.

 It’s understandable though why you would call it so.
 Sounds a lot more advertiser-friendly, but like I said, it’s not a complete truth.
 To be honest, VR market hasn’t really decided yet how to call out specs, so for now, I guess we have to endure getting different information from different sites.

 Anyway, here are 4K VR headsets that are already out, or are coming out:

 Well, surprise surprise.
 Type in “4K VR headsets” in Google, and this headset pops up (or my site in which case I’ve succeeded with SEO).

 If we are talking about 4K resolution in VR, Pimax is certainly in the front row considering how much publicity it got early 2017.
 Never would I have imagined Chinese products to be so popular.
 But I guess they were in the right place at the right time.

 It has a 60/90Hz display, 110 FOV, and a resolution of 1920×1080 PER eye.
 Even if this headset did try to put a 4K display on each eye, they wouldn’t have been able to run it successfully since it runs on HDMI 1.4 cable, and they are known to output at 1440p MAX.